astrobel/chancealignments2/README.md

 ### 5_comparison.py

 Plots a side-by-side comparison of pixel image for one quarter and a 1' UKIRT image of the same area, the latter of which must be downloaded by the user.
+Code will exit if there is no data for chosen quarter.

 Arguments:
 * `-k --kic`: KIC ID, required, takes integer